-On a mod track, a CV input (or a CC MIDI input) will be used to create the events.
+On a MOD track, a CV input (or a MIDI CC input) will be used to create the events.

-On a note track, a CV/Gate input (or a MIDI channel input) will be used.
+On a NOTE track, a CV/Gate input (or a MIDI note input) will be used.
 Those inputs are configured in the TRACK CONFIGURATION menu.